Understanding Mediation for Personal Injury Victims

 - Counsel for Plaintiff – This is a personal injury lawyer that represents you the plaintiff.
 So they present the defense with a short opening presentation about the strong points of your case.
 They lead negotiations for the settlement and then will defer this to you.

 - Plaintiff – This refers to the individual or their legal representative that brought the claim about.
 Legally, the plaintiff has the last word in determinations made for amounts demanded, as well as decisions to accept settlement amounts.

-What Should I Expect in a Mediation?
+What Should I Expect in a Personal Injury Mediation?

 Below is a step-by-step explanation of the usual mediation process.

 - The parties involved enter the room – Both the defendant’s and plaintiff’s sides go into a conference room.
-All sit on opposite sides of a conference table. the mediator remains seated at the head of the table.
+All sit on opposite sides of a conference table.
+Also, the mediator usually remains seated at the head of the table.

 - The plaintiff’s counsel presents the case – The plaintiff’s attorney is invited by the mediator to submit a presentation of the strong points of the case.
 This process can last only five minutes, or it can take as long as two hours.
 While they may attend, the client does not participate in this process.

 - Defendant’s counsel presents the case – Next, the counsel of the accused gets an opportunity to show the strong points of their situation and answer any disputes of the plaintiff.
 They generally also highlight the fact that each party is in attendance in good faith.
 This process can last anywhere from a few minutes to about one hour.
 While they may attend, the defendant does not participate in this process.

 Parties of the case separate –At this point, the mediator will request that each of the parties divide into different conference rooms.
 While this frequently happens before the first demand, it can also occur after.